weflower/PowerDeleteSuite/README.md

 *NB: This fork of PDS for Reddit uses a 5-second timer to stay within the new rate limits.
-It was hastily edited from another fork, but it works.
+It was hastily edited from @leeola's [fork](https://github.com/leeola/PowerDeleteSuite). @leeola deserves all credit for the timeout function.
+I simply completed the rest of the "install it as a bookmark" workflow.
 However it will take a LONG time on very old accounts.*

 # Power Delete Suite with 5 second timeout